 Early childhood educators emphasize the importance of acting as a facilitator of learning.
-What does this mean to administrators and other instructional leaders?
+What does this mean to administrators and other instructional math leaders?
 While administrators are encouraged to focus as much time and energy as possible in classrooms, the kindergarten teacher voice inside me cautions, “Yes, and remember to focus on the planning.”
 Making this time in planning productive was challenging for me as an instructional specialist and as an elementary principal.
 I came into these roles with a rich background in instruction, so I was able to listen and offer some good suggestions for instruction.
-However, I felt frustrated that planning sessions were not moving instruction forward to the levels I had hoped.
-I needed tools and strategies as a math leader to help cultivate intentional conversations during planning.
+However, I felt frustrated that planning sessions were not moving math instruction forward to the levels I had hoped.
+I needed tools and strategies in my math leadership arsenal to help cultivate intentional conversations during planning.

 I believe that the best planning tools are teacher-focused and subject-specific.
 My job as an instructional leader was largely to inspire, encourage, and enable teachers to do their best work.
 Providing tools for effective planning can be an important step in that process.

 Elementary Math Instruction Improvement Tools